JaredVanderford/hevy-api-mods/README.md

 ## Running the script

 Just copy the `.env.example` file to a `.env` file, and replace the API key and route with your API key and the current Hevy base route url.
 Then run `npm start`.
 If you did it right it should pull your last workout, and update the routine with the same name and console log the name of the updated routine.

+## Running as cron job

+In the `.env.example` there is variable for schedule.
+This takes in the usual [cron pattern](https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm) and will run the update job based on the schedule if present.
+If there is no schedule present it will run once.

+## Running as docker container

+**TODO**